dalesgit/wiki-vim/pages/easter-6-homily.md

 > ... the city has no need of sun or moon to shine on it, for the glory of God is its light, and its lamp is the Lamb.
 "In the end everything will be okay.
 If it's not okay now, it's not the end."
 Things are not okay yet, but in the end it will be glorious.

-### Songs

-*“For What It’s Worth” is one of the most widely known protest songs of the 1960s.
-Recorded by Buffalo Springfield as a single, it was eventually released in 1967 on their self-titled album.*

-(Verse 2)
-There's battle lines being drawn\
-And nobody's right if everybody's wrong\
-Young people speaking their minds\
-Are gettin' so much resistance from behind

-(Chorus)
-It's time we stop\
-Hey, what's that sound?\
-Everybody look what's going down

 ## Standing still is not an option